sodascience/empathy-viz/README.md

 ## Usage

 <!-- We should add here -->
-The app runs online at xxxx [link]
+The app runs online at https://utrecht-university.shinyapps.io/empathy-viz/.

 The app has three parts: